 Forests make major contributions to five of the nine processes defined in the Planetary Boundary Framework, particularly with regard to the core boundaries, climate change and biosphere integrity, that has the potential on its own to drive the Earth System into a new state (Steffen et al. 2015).
 With 80% of terrestrial biodiversity, the contribution of forests to biosphere integrity is critical, even more so given that the variable genetic biodiversity is already in the red high-risk zone, indicating that action is urgently required to avoid approaching a tipping point and consequent abrupt or risky change (Steffen et al. 2015).
 Regarding climate change, forests capture a significant proportion of carbon.
-Yearly, forests act as an overall sink for 2.1 Gt CO2 yr-1.
-Reversely, the conversion of forests into other land uses releases up to 11% of CO2 emissions (IPCC 2018).
-While the net contribution of forests to anthropogenic emissions decreased slightly to 2.9 Gt CO2 yr-1 to 2011-2015, CO2 emissions from forest degradation increased significantly, from 0.4 Gt CO2 yr-1 in the 1990s, to 1.0 Gt CO2 yr-1 in 2011-2015 (Federici et al. 2015).
+Yearly, forests act as an overall sink for 2.1 Gt $CO_2 yr^{-1}$ .
+Reversely, the conversion of forests to anthropogenic emissions decreased slightly to 2.9 Gt $CO_2 yr^{-1}$ to 2011-2015, CO2 emissions from forest degradation increased significantly, from 0.4 Gt CO2 yr-1 in the 1990s, to 1.0 Gt CO2 yr-1 in 2011-2015 (Federici et al. 2015).
 In this sense, forests can play a crucial role to mediate land system change dynamics, through stabilization and recuperation of agricultural frontiers.
 In practice, however, the role of direct, human-driven land-system change in biophysical climate regulation is primarily related to changes in forest biomes (Steffen et al. 2015).